Software Development

 If a company’s AI tool provides inaccurate information or isn’t in compliance with regulations, businesses can lose customer trust.

-So, when it comes to developing customer-facing AI tools, there has to be some level of human fact-checking and making sure that customers are receiving accurate information, Urban said.
+So, when it comes to developing customer-facing AI tools, there has to be some level of human fact-checking and making sure that customers are receiving accurate information, said Urban, the Best Egg CTO.

 It helps if regulators are up to speed on current AI innovations, too.
 As they’re making sure